magento/devdocs/src/upgrade-compatibility-tool/run.md

 By default, the {{site.data.var.uct}} exports the report into 2 different formats: `json` and `html`.

 #### JSON

-The JSON file contains exactly the same information shown on the output: a list of the identified issues and the summary of the analysis.
+The JSON file contains exactly the same information shown on output:

+*  List of the identified issues.
+*  Summary of the analysis.

-Per each issue encountered, the report provides detailed information such as the severity and description of the problem.
+For each encountered issue, the report provides detailed information such as the severity and description of the problem.

 {:.bs-callout-info}
 The default path for the output folder is `var/output/[TIME]-results.json`.